Are you looking for the best product marketing books?

 If you are a product marketer or the lead of a product team, then you should know that:

-Building a product that customers love, is essential to succeed in business.
+Building a great product that customers love, is essential to succeed in business.

 This book is going to teach you exactly that: how to build products that customers love.

-It’s a must-read for young product marketers that want to dive deeper into the process of building and promoting habit-forming products.
+It’s a must-read for young product marketers, product marketing managers, product management managers that want to dive deeper into the process of building and promoting habit-forming products.

 A New York Times and Wall Street Journal bestseller by Dr. Robert Cialdini.

 It is not going to help you directly with your product strategy.

 But, it will give you some general rules that you can later apply on:

 This book is a practical step-by-step guide on how startup businesses can attain real growth.